Bahrain Online Marketing Country Profile

 “Cars for Sale” in the US vs. “Cars for Sale” in Bahrain

-These two charts demonstrate how much easier it is for a website to rank on Google in Bahrain than on Google in the US.
+These two charts demonstrate how much easier Bahrain SEO is since it is less competitive for a website to rank on Google in Bahrain than on Google in the US.
 The Moz Page Authority rank is a measurement of predicted page ranking potential based off of all metrics, and the numbers indicate that it requires far fewer links to rank in Bahrain than for a site in the US, if the site in geo-targeted for Bahrain.

 State of PPC in Bahrain